Editor's Note: This story has been updated to reflect our most recent and accurate data as of Sept. 2020.

 The change has had two visible impacts: customers are leaving more reviews, and, on the whole, more positive reviews.
 Since the change began around 4 months ago, various brands like AirPods and Hanes have seen a drastic increase in the amount of ratings received, which have in turn increased their star rating from anywhere between .1 to .3 stars.

-This is significant because, as we’ve already discussed, even a .1 star rating increase can represent millions of dollars in yearly sales on Amazon.
+This is significant because, as we’ve already discussed, ratings have impacts on conversion rates.
 Plus, Amazon has become customers’ go-to when checking product reviews.

 Feedvisor reports that over three-fourths (79%) go to Amazon to check reviews, a third (32%) go to a search engine like Google, and 25% go directly to a retailer website.
 Only time will tell whether or not this change will continue to help brand’s with good product offerings increase their star rating, and how Amazon will manage fake ratings going forward.